 The campus is located in northwest Phoenix between 43rd and 51st Avenues on West Thunderbird Road, easily accessed from Interstate 17 and Loop 101.

-For more information, see "ASU West," page 672.
-For complete information and course listings, see the ASU West Catalog.
+For more information, see "Fletcher Library," page 28, and "West Campus," page 685.
+For complete information and course listings, see the West Campus Catalog.